Opel Olympia Rekord: Background

 Opel followed the design trends of its parent company, General Motors, by incorporating annual facelifts.
-The Opel Olympia Rekord featured new front grill design and trim modifications.
+The Opel Olympia Rekord featured new front grille design and trim modifications.
 The policy of annual facelifts ensured publicity, and the car was a commercial success.
 It achieved second place in the West German sales totals each year.
 The number one seller was the much smaller and less expensive Volkswagen Type 1.
 Around 580,000 Olympia Rekords were produced.
 Opel's executive, Edward Zdunek, explained the annual facelifts, stating they gave customers the possibility of "sozialen Differenzierung" (social differentiation).
 Commentators also noted that the yearly facelifts disadvantaged owners by depressing second-hand values for the Olympia Rekord.
 The Olympia Rekord set a pattern that Opel would follow for decades, providing more car for the money than other competing models.

 The 1488 cc OHC four-cylinder water-cooled engine was changed little since it was introduced in the 1937 Opel Olympia.
 The 1953 version was rated at 40 PS at 3800 rpm.
 This was increased at the end of 1955 for the 1956 model year to 45 PS at 3900 rpm.
 A slight increase in maximum torque accompanied this, with the compression ratio going from 6.5:1 to 6.9:1.
 The 1950s was a decade during which minimum fuel octanes were raised progressively across Western Europe.
 However, "normal" grade fuel for the Olympia Rekord throughout its production.

 1953–1954

 The Opel Olympia Rekord was introduced with a new generously proportioned body and an old 1,488 cc engine in March 1953.
 The top seller was the two-door saloon.
 Starting in August 1953, Opel offered a two-door convertible ("Cabrio-Limouisine") priced an extra DM 300, but found few customers.
 Also available in August was a 3-door estate, which Opel branded as the Opel Olympia Rekord CarAVan.
 The "Caravan" name would be used on many subsequent Opel estate models.

 The car's styling incorporated an "Americana flavour" that "was in tune with the times, rather than decreed" by the General" from corporate headquarters in Detroit.
-The Opel Olympia Record featured an open-mouthed front grill which reminded commentators of a shark's mouth (der "Haifischmaul-Kuehlergrill").
+The Opel Olympia Record featured an open-mouthed front grille which reminded commentators of a shark's mouth (der "Haifischmaul-Kuehlergrill").
 All the cars were delivered with their standard steel wheels painted black regardless of the colour of the car body.
 This cost-cutting approach provided sales opportunities for after-market wheel trims.

 The advertised price in Germany was DM 6,410 for the two-door "Limousine" (sedan) and DM 6,710 for the "Cabrio-Limousine" and "Caravan" (estate).
 By July 1954, Opel had produced 113,966 "Limousine" (sedan) or "Cabrio-Limousine" Olympia Rekords along with 15,804 "Caravan" (estate) versions and 6,258 Olympia Rekord panel vans.